Swing Bed Program

 Medicare coverage is limited to 100 days of skilled swing bed care per illness.
 If you meet skilled criteria, Medicare will cover 100% of the first 20 days.
 Day 21 thru 100 is 100% minus a daily rate that may be covered by a secondary insurance.
 You may be discharged before 20 days if skilled criteria ends.

 As part of your treatment, it is important that you cooperate in your plan of care, which will be explained to you and your family.

 VISITING HOURS: Visiting Hours are not limited.

-SMOKING: Barton County Memorial Hospital is a smoke free campus and prohibits all use of tobacco products on hospital property.
+SMOKING: Cox Barton County Hospital is a smoke free campus and prohibits all use of tobacco products on hospital property.

 CHARGES: Medicare certifies Barton County Memorial Hospital’s swing bed program.
 If your physician and Medicare determine that you need skilled nursing services, Medicare covers your stay.
 Services include: All Nursing care, meals and snacks, therapy and diagnostic tests ordered by the physician and medications.
 Depending on your length of stay in the swing bed program, there may be a co-payment that you will be responsible for.

 Charges to you would include: